Digital-Contraptions-Imaginarium/oa-runner/README.md

 ##Run
 ###If you don't have a favourite course
-The example below creates a PDF file called [*bestSurveyOption-distance.pdf*](samples/pdf/surveyOptions-distance.pdf) with the best survey option being identified to be about 3 miles (to and back) from the Open Addresses offices in London.
+The example below creates an HTML file called [*bestSurveyOption-distance.html*](samples/html/surveyOption-distance.html) with the best survey option being identified to be about 3 miles (to and back) from the Open Addresses offices in London.
+It can take several minutes to complete, just be patient and wait :-)

 Don't worry if you don't know your starting point, [read here](/docs/where-am-i.md).

 Note how the reduced version of the ONSPD dataset produced following the setup instructions above is given as an input.

 ```
-> node oarunner.js --lat=51.522342 --lon=-0.083476 --distance=3 --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv --pdf bestSurveyOption-distance.pdf
+> node oarunner.js --lat=51.522342 --lon=-0.083476 --distance=3 --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv --html bestSurveyOption-distance.html
 ```

 ###If you have a favourite course
-If you own a fitness device that can save your activity data to *.fit* format, the example below creates a PDF file called *bestSurveyOption-course.pdf* with the best of the address survey options identified along the course specified in the *.fit* file provided as an input.
+If you own a fitness device that can save your activity data to *.fit* format, the example below creates a HTML file called [*bestSurveyOption-course.html*](samples/html/bestSurveyOption-course.html) with the best of the address survey options identified along the course specified in the *.fit* file provided as an input.

 ```
-> node oarunner.js --fit=samples/fit/2014-12-24-11-11-15-Navigate.fit --fitsdk=etc/FitSDKRelease13.10/ --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv --pdf bestSurveyOption-course.pdf
+> node oarunner.js --fit=samples/fit/2014-12-24-11-11-15-Navigate.fit --fitsdk=etc/FitSDKRelease13.10/ --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv --html bestSurveyOption-course.html
 ```

-If you don't want the top survey option being identified but another one, just specify *--option* argument; e.g. ```--option=2``` gives you the 2nd best.
+The underlying idea is that the volunteer's mission is to get to and back from the address to be surveyed.
+Because of that, when specifying a course the survey options are sorted by proximity to the middle of that course.
+If the volunteer doesn't want the top survey option but another one (perhaps she's run that already) she can use the *--option* argument; e.g. ```--option=3``` will give her the 3rd best.

-When you do not specify the *--pdf* argument, a JSON file with the full list of survey options is printed to screen.
-You can save it to file by simply doing:
+When you do not specify the *--html* argument, a JSON file with the full list of survey options is printed to screen.
+[You can save it to file](samples/json/allSurveyOptions-distance.json) by simply doing:

 ```
 > node oarunner.js --lat=51.522342 --lon=-0.083476 --distance=3 --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv > allSurveyOptions-distance.json
 ```

 ###The results
-The results file is a list of postcodes suitable for surveying, in JSON format.
-Don't worry, I am working already at making the same into a human-readable PDF file, ready for the volunteer to print and take with her.
+When saving to HTML, the output is a list of addresses suitable for surveying within the same postcode, ready for the volunteer to print and take with her.
+Each address is associated to three QR codes that the user can scan to tell Open Address what the outcome of the survey was. **Note that Open Addresses is not yet ready to collect this information** and the URLs behind the QR codes are, for the time being, just stabs.

 ![](https://pbs.twimg.com/media/B573PoUIMAA_Qf2.jpg)

-Each postcode is described by:
+When saving to JSON, the file is an array with all identified survey options.
+Each survey option is made of:

 - *postcode*: describing the postcode to be investigated, its lat/lon and the course's closest point, e.g.